XDeFi-tech/docs-new/gas-tank/balance-services.md

 ### Internal transfer

 This endpoint allows users to create an internal transfer task on the Gas Tank platform.
+The internal transfer task is used to transfer balance from one address to another address on the Gas Tank platform.
+The `signature` field is the signature of the message signed by the address owner and `message` is generated in [Construct Internal Transfer Message](#construct-internal-transfer-message).

 ::: code-group